nuxt/components/README.md

 - Type: `Boolean/Number`
 - Default: `false`

-These properties are used for Wepack's magic comments, learn more in [Wepack's official documentation](https://webpack.js.org/api/module-methods/#magic-comments).
+These properties are used in production to configure how [components with `Lazy` prefix](#Lazy-Imports) are handled by Wepack via its magic comments, learn more in [Wepack's official documentation](https://webpack.js.org/api/module-methods/#magic-comments).

 ```js
 export default {